sinha-19/E-Commerce-Website/README.md

 yarn start
 ```

-_Configuration for environment variables, database setup, or additional steps should be documented here as your project requires._
+> _Configuration for environment variables, database setup, or additional steps should be documented here as your project requires._

+---

 ## Project Structure

 ```
 /E-Commerce-Website
-  ├─ src/
-  ├─ public/
+  ├─ src/           # Source code for frontend and backend ├─ public/        # Static assets (images, favicon, etc.)
-  ├─ package.json
+  ├─ package.json   # Project dependencies and scripts
-  ├─ tsconfig.json
+  ├─ tsconfig.json  # TypeScript configuration
-  └─ ...
+  └─ ...            # Additional configuration and documentation files
 ```
-_Describe the main directories and their purposes._
+_Describe the main directories and their purposes as your project evolves._

+---

 ## Contributing